bcaine/maddux/docs/source/overview.rst

 Why the name?
 -------------

-Maddux is named after `Greg Maddux https://en.wikipedia.org/wiki/Greg_Maddux`, a retired MLB pitcher who is widely viewed as the best control pitcher to ever play.
+Maddux is named after Greg Maddux, a retired MLB pitcher who is widely viewed as the best control pitcher to ever play.
 Known for his impecable mechanics, command, composure, and wit, he is everything a robot arm can hope to be.